Free Fall (2013 film): Plot

 Marc Borgmann, a young police officer, is on a training course for the riot control unit.
 He is struggling at the police academy, being somewhat behind his peers in his physical training.
 Marc does not initially get along with his roommate at the academy, Kay Engel.
 They have a physical confrontation during a training exercise, but afterwards Marc apologizes for his aggressive behavior and they become friends.
-The two begin jogging together regularly, and during one jog, Kay kisses Marc as they share a marijuana cigarette.
+The two begin jogging together regularly, with Kay instructing Marc (on more than one occasion) to "breathe evenly".
+During one jog, Kay kisses Marc as they share a marijuana cigarette.
 Marc is reassured by Kay that he was joking.
 On a subsequent jog the two kiss and Kay gives him a handjob.

 Kay is later transferred into Marc's police unit to fill a vacancy, where Marc finds it difficult to ignore him.
 Kay shows up with a colleague to a bowling alley where Marc and his family are having a game and is introduced to Bettina, Marc's pregnant longtime girlfriend.
 Marc attempts to stay committed to Bettina and forget about Kay, but goes back to the jogging trail, where Kay is waiting.
 The two have sex in the rain.
 Bettina grows suspicious of Marc's activities as Marc continues to have intimate encounters with Kay under the guise of having night shifts; Kay also gives him a key to his apartment.
 Marc finds himself less able to sexually perform with Bettina, which he explains is due to her pregnancy.

 Marc and Kay later go to a gay bar, where Marc takes ecstasy.
 The next morning, Bettina rebuffs his advances and asks him if he is seeing another woman, which Marc denies.
 Bettina goes through Marc's phone and finds recent calls from Kay.
 Bettina gives birth to their son, and Marc tries to cut Kay out his life; however, Kay attempts to contact Marc, leading to a physical altercation with Marc demanding to be left alone.